gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 assert top_level_stub_called
 ```

 Hopefully, that reads a lot like English 😍 Most of the test just deals with filling in the various Stripe inputs.

 For the card number  input, you can see the first thing we do is fill it with just `4242`.
 After that, we can verify that an error message about that card number being incomplete shows up.
-This is finally testing the JavaScript side of our Stripe integration.
+This is finally testing the JavaScript side of our Stripe integration!
 Firstly, just being able to switch to the card number input and fill it in means we've properly initialized the form using Stripe Elements.
 Secondly, we're verifying that when Stripe hands our `CreditCardFormController#handleChange` function an error, we properly add that error message to the DOM.

 Next up, we finish filling in that card input form.
-We have to use a bit of a hack to slow down the inputting -- I'm not 100% sure whose fault this is, but without that slow down we could end up with card numbers like `4424 242...`, which is invalid.
+We have to use a bit of a hack to slow down the inputting.
+I'm not 100% sure whose fault this is, but without that slow down we could end up with card numbers like `4424 242...`, which are invalid.
 Anyway, once the card number input is properly filled out, we verify that that error message is removed.

 ☝️Then we repeat that process for the expiration and csv inputs.

-With everything filled out, we submit the form by clicking the "Save" button, our stub kicks in calling that lambda which houses a couple assertions about proper params, and we verify the user is show the successful flash message.
+Once every input is filled out, we submit the form by clicking the "Save" button.
+At this point, our stub kicks in calling that lambda which houses a couple assertions about proper params, and we verify the user is shown the successful flash message.

 With that, every level of our Stripe integration is tested in an automated and repeatable way ✅

 ## Conclusion 🎉

-All of this code can be found [here](https://github.com/gkemmey/nutmeg).
-You can run the example just by adding your own Stripe test account credentials, and you can run the tests without even doing that!
-Hopefully, this write up makes it easier to jump in and take a look 👀

 Stripe certainly makes it easy to hit the ground running, but I think it's much harder to know if you've set things up the right way.
 This was a shot at that.
 If can point to something we did wrong, or think of a way to do things better, I'd love to hear about it!

+Again, all of this code can be found [here](https://github.com/gkemmey/nutmeg).
+You can run the example just by adding your own Stripe test account credentials, and you can run the tests without even doing that!
+Hopefully, this write up makes it easier to jump in and take a look 👀